DateMasamune2000/DateMasamune2000/README.md

 - I have a [github.io blog](datemasamune2000.github.io).
 It is mostly shitposting but I do my best to make it informative and helpful in my tutorials.

 # Before you ask
-- I don't do trading.
-This includes both securities and cryptocurrency.
+- No I will not buy your \<insert meme name here\>coin.
 - Niether my Windows VM nor my Linux host has a virus.
-- My only opinion on LLMs in general is that I don't use them in my work because I believe words should be deliberate and purposeful.
-I don't particularly hate them but I don't want to be forced to use one.
-- I am neither knowledgeable of nor interested in current events in geopolitics, unless they directly impact me and my work.
+You are not Microsoft or whatever and you cannot fix my computer.
+- There is no Nigerian prince (or even Nigerian) anywhere in my family tree (yes this is true).
+I inherit not a dollar of any of their fortunes.
+- I-It's not like I like anime or anything, i-idiot!! (proceeds to look for black Les Paul Customs in the trash to load into the AE86 I don't have)
+- No I don't get my tech advice from `/g/`.
+If I did I'd be using Rust.